yugabyte/yugabyte-db/docs/content/latest/deploy/public-clouds/aws/manual-deployment.md

 #### Create file system

 Create xfs file system on those devices.
 The filesystem on the drives do not have to be XFS.
 It could be ext4 also, for instance.
-But you have primarily tested with xfs.
+But we have primarily tested with xfs.

 You can run this command on each node OR use the sample loop below.